Jackie Smith: Dallas Cowboys

 In late September 1978, the Cowboys needed to add depth at tight end after Jay Saldi fractured his arm in the fourth game of the season against the St. Louis Cardinals.
 Head coach Tom Landry called Smith on Monday, September 25, looking to convince him to come back from retirement and sign with the defending Super Bowl champions on September 28.

 He reported to the team on Thursday, September 28, and provided depth against the Washington Redskins three days later.
-Although he was the oldest player (38 years old) in the Dallas Cowboys roster, not many could keep up with his running ability.
+Although he was the oldest player (38 years old) on the Dallas Cowboys roster, not many could keep up with his running ability, as he could reportedly still run the 40-yard dash in 4.6 seconds.

 During the regular season, he was used as a blocking tight end in goal-line formations and did not record a start or a reception.
 He received a game ball for his blocking after a win against the Philadelphia Eagles.

 In the NFC divisional playoff game against the Atlanta Falcons, the Cowboys were behind 20–13 in the third quarter and their starting quarterback Roger Staubach was out of the game with a concussion.
 Backup quarterback Danny White found Smith in the end zone (one of his 3 receptions) to tie the game and contribute to a 27–20 comeback win.

 Smith eventually made his only trip to the Super Bowl, which would end up leaving a mark on his career.
 With the Cowboys trailing the Pittsburgh Steelers 21–14 in the third quarter of Super Bowl XIII, Smith dropped a third-down pass in the end zone from Staubach, so instead of tying the score, the team had to settle for a field goal.
 Although this wasn't the only critical play or turning point of the game and Staubach has also stated at different times that it was a poorly thrown pass, because it was such an iconic play, Smith was singled out in the media for the 35–31 loss.
-ESPN ranked Smith's dropped pass in the end zone #24 on their list of "100 Greatest Super Bowl Moments".
+ESPN ranked Smith's dropped pass in the end zone No. 24 on their list of "100 Greatest Super Bowl Moments".

 Smith retired again, even though the Cowboys still wanted him back for the 1979 season.
 At the time, Smith's 7,918 career receiving yards were the most ever by an NFL tight end, until he was surpassed by Ozzie Newsome's 7,980 yards in 1990.
 His 16.5 yards per catch average is currently the highest among all tight ends in the Hall of Fame.
+As of the end of the 2024 season, Smith ranks 11th in all-time receiving yardage by a tight end.